 Relevant system data needs to be backed up regularly.
-Policies should specify the frequency of backups (e.g., daily or weekly, incremental or full), based on data criticality, the time to restore the data under the worst-case scenario in order to meet the system Recovery Time Objective RTO and Recovery Point Objective RPO, and the frequency with which new information is introduced.
+Policies should specify the frequency of backups (e.g., daily or weekly, incremental or full), based on data criticality and the frequency with which new information is introduced.
 When selecting an offsite storage facility, criteria to be considered include the geographic distance from the organization, accessibility, security/confidentiality and costs involved.
 It should be standard practice to take at least two backups, one to be stored in a fireproof safe on site and a second to be stored at the offsite location